 I make my digital collages on my Apple MacBook Pro using a program called Pixelmator.
 Since I am constantly updating my laptop every year it is great that I don’t have to constantly pay for new installations on new computers and I don’t have to pay monthly.
 This is an added bonus for my clients as I don’t charge them fees for programs such as Photoshop.
 I did use Photoshop in the past, but I don’t need all the bells and whistles that they offer.
 If you are more of a graphic designer, I advise you to use that program.

-I use Pinterest as my main hub for images to use.
-I save everything that I love on there in a secret album and constantly link through to other sites such as blogs on Tumblr.
+I use Pinterest as my hub for images to use.
+I save everything that I love on there in a secret album and constantly link through to other sites such as Tumblr, where other sources of images I save can be found.
 I also scan images that I take out of magazines and archive those digitally on my computer and in folders.
-I enjoy going through websites, magazines, blogs and Pinterest to find new images – this is half the reason why I love doing collage!
+I enjoy going through websites, magazines and Pinterest to find new images – this is half the reason why I love doing collage!

 The benefits of digital collage are enormous.
 When I was travelling in between Australia and New York during 2016 and 2017, digital collage saved me a lot of time and energy.
-Luckily, I did have studios in both places to continue practising my hand cut collage technique but being in airports is really boring and gives me terrible anxiety.
-Having the choice to make things on my laptop while waiting for my flight whilst using their free wifi was the best deterrent from me having an anxiety attack.
+Luckily I did have studios in both places to continue practising my hand cut collage but being in airports is really boring and gives me terrible anxiety.
+Being able to make things on my laptop while waiting for my flight and using their free wifi was the best deterrent from me having an anxiety attack.